BenoitDuffez/AndroidCupsPrint/README.md

 * The `master` branch is code published to Google Play.
 * The `jonbanjo` branch is the app containing all the legacy code written by Jon Freeman
+* The `fdroid` branch was created in an effort to be compatible with f-droid.org; however, this effort was merged into develop and is intended to be merged into master.

 # License